DEVSENSE/Phalanger/docs/blog/phalanger-takes-advantage-of-dlr.md

 > **Note:** There is a new, modern PHP compiler to .NET entitled Peachpie, which is being developed at the moment.
-Please see [here](www.github.com/iolevel/peachpie)
+Please see [the Peachpie repository](https://github.com/iolevel/peachpie)

 We are happy to announce that Phalanger 2.1 for .NET 4 (August 2011), our PHP language compiler, takes advantage of Dynamic Language Runtime (DLR) which is present in .NET 4.0 Framework and Mono.